 Booking mission, value proposition, and key players

 Booking’s mission is to “help people experience the world.”
-At the time of this writing Booking does that via a few primary brands:
+Booking does that via a few primary brands:

-- Consumers are provided what Booking call “the best choices and prices at any time, in any place, on any device”
+- Consumers are provided what Booking calls “the best choices and prices at any time, in any place, on any device.”

 DuckDuckGo Business Strategy

-It is important to remark that business model that can make it sustainable in the long-term.
-Indeed, the company got a venture round of $10 million back in August 2018.is still figuring out a
+It is important to remark that business model that can make it sustainable in the long term.is still figuring out a

 business model in the coming years, to reach a “business model/market fit.”will be tweaking its